Ayn Odin

 The Ayn Odin is an Android-based handheld video game console created in China by the company Ayn.
 A retrogaming emulation and mobile gaming console, it is slightly smaller than the Nintendo Switch.
 It was released in three models of increasing price, the Lite, Base, and Pro.
 The product of a successful Indiegogo campaign, it was critically praised at the time of release as one of the most powerful handheld consoles for the price, able to reliably play games from the sixth generation of home consoles.
+A successor, named the Ayn Odin 2 was released in fall 2023.

 Specifications

 Measuring 224 × 95 × 15 mm, the console uses a 6-inch 1080p touchscreen in all models.
 It has clickable asymmetrical analog sticks, as well as stacked shoulder buttons and analog triggers.
 The system's case is illuminated on the outside by blue LED lighting accents.

 The system has an optional "Super Dock" accessory that allows it to play on a larger screen, similar to the Switch dock.
 The dock also contains dedicated ports for GameCube and N64 controllers, as well as Ethernet and USB-C/SATA.